 Used and formulated most effectively, Facilitative Questions follow the route all brains take to properly translate incoming words and send them to the best circuits for accurate translation and change.
 These cause no resistance.

 Specifically, buyers can recognize issues that would help them make decisions, assemble the right people, and instigate buy-in to ready them to buy; coaching clients can be led to their best path to permanent change and eschew resistance; doctors can elicit natural, permanent behavioral change in patients rather than push to try to cause change, etc.

 By enabling Others to discover their own unconscious path we not only help them find their own best answers but act as Servant Leaders to permanent change and decision making.
 If they’re not formulated accurately, they can become quite manipulative – the exact opposite of what they were designed to do.

 In the example above, the question How would you know if it were time to reconsider your hairstyle the words ‘how’ ‘know’ ‘if’ ‘time’ ‘reconsider’ are all carefully placed and chosen to be resistance-avoidant, and directed to prior decisions while considering change and obligations.
 And most important, it doesn’t attack current or previous choices.

 Obviously your intent will shift as will your success: your sales, initiatives, implementations, and projects will be easier, shorter, and less costly.
 You’ll just have a different type of control: from attempting to have the answers to being the true leader that elicits congruent answers.

 What would you need to know or believe differently to be willing to add a new questioning technique to your already superb questioning skills?
 How would you know that adding a new skill set would be worth the time/effort/cost to make you – and your clients – even more successful?

-Sharon Drew Morgen June 24th, 2019
+Sharon Drew Morgen April 3rd, 2023

 Posted In: News